bllackangell/Snaze/README.md

 # Include

-Where the *.h and *.inl are located.
+Where the Level.h, Player.h, Snake.h, SnakeGame.h and it's respectives inl files are located.

 # Src